 Moreover, it is imperative that cooperation occurs internationally and within every state, retaliation is prohibited with or alongside legislation which grants whistleblowers rewards.
-For example, the bill mandates such interagency coopera-tion.
-By requiring that agencies or other branches of the government with jurisdiction work together, all Americans can be assured that the whistleblow-er program will be run effectively.
+For example, H.R.
+5697 (2018) mandates such interagency cooperation.
+By requiring that agencies or other branches of the government with jurisdiction work together, all Americans can be assured that the whistleblower program will be run effectively.

 As with any program implementation, the policies must be focused on the key component, in this case the whistleblower, if it is to be successful.
-Perhaps one of the greatest benefits of whistleblower provi-sions is the ability for the whistleblower to remain anonymous.
+Perhaps one of the greatest benefits of whistleblower provisions is the ability for the whistleblower to remain anonymous.
 As such, maintaining confidentiality is key.
-Confidentiality must go beyond not disclosing the whistleblowers' names, but rather, keeping the very fact that a whistleblower exists under wraps. whistleblower should be able to remain confidential towards the agency itself (meaning that the complaint is filed by an attorney, who verifies the whistleblowers identity) and towards other agen-cies potentially involved in the case (meaning that if information is passed from one agency to an-other, the confidentiality standards remain just as high).
-If a whistleblower provides the government with documentation of or information as to docu-mentation that would serve as evidence of a vio-lation, the agency be empowered obtain should to that documentation by backchannel (meaning, on a practical level, directly from the company under investigation), in order to ensure that the identity of the whistleblower and the whistleblower's is verv existence not compromised.
-The SEC's whis-tleblower program is rightly considered the leader in whistleblower protections, because it includes all of these best practices for confidentiality, and so should serve as a model for the future reform of any agency whistleblower programs.
+Confidentiality must go beyond not disclosing the whistleblowers' names, but rather, keeping the very fact that a whistleblower exists under wraps.
+A whistleblower should be able to remain confidential towards the agency itself (meaning that the complaint is filed by an attorney, who verifies the whistleblowers identity) and towards other agencies potentially involved in the case (meaning that if information is passed from one agency to another, the confidentiality standards remain just as high).
+If a whistleblower provides the government with documentation of or information as to documentation that would serve as evidence of a violation, the agency should be empowered to obtain that documentation by backchannel (meaning, on a practical level, directly from the company under investigation), in order to ensure that the identity of the whistleblower and the whistleblower's very existence is not compromised.
+The SEC's whistleblower program is rightly considered the leader in whistleblower protections, because it includes all of these best practices for confidentiality, and so should serve as a model for the future reform of any agency whistleblower programs.